Adjusting to College

 If my child schedules an appointment at the UCPS, what can he or she expect at their first appointment?

-When students arrive at our center they will fill out some basic paperwork about themselves and review some paperwork about UCPS policies and procedures.
+When students schedule an appointment with our center they will fill out some basic paperwork about themselves and review some paperwork about UCPS policies and procedures.
 They will then have a chance to meet with their assigned therapist, where they have the opportunity to discuss what has brought them into the center.
 They can expect their therapist to work collaboratively with them to decide what the most appropriate course of action will be based on their unique circumstances, issues, and needs.
 The options often include setting up short-term individual counseling, suggestions for joining one of our center’s therapy groups, a referral to another LU campus resource (i.e. the Health Center, Career Services, Academic Support Services) or a referral to a professional in the community.

 What kind of counseling services does the UCPS provide?